veebch/bullion/README.md

 # Bullion - Spot prices for precious metals (and more)

-An ePaper Precious Metal/ Cryptocurrency/ Stock price ticker that runs as a Python script on a Raspberry Pi connected to a [Waveshare 2.7 inch monochrome ePaper display](https://www.waveshare.com/wiki/2.7inch_e-Paper_HAT).
+An ePaper Precious Metal/ Cryptocurrency/ Stock price ticker that runs as a Python script on a Raspberry Pi (Zero WH) connected to a [Waveshare 2.7 inch monochrome ePaper display](https://www.waveshare.com/wiki/2.7inch_e-Paper_HAT).
 The script periodically (every 5 mins by default) takes data from [twelve data](https://www.twelvedata.com/) and prints a summary to the ePaper.

 In addition to the spot price, it shows the gold/silver ratio (GSR) for gold, and the ratio to gold for all other precious metals.